vanditagopal/Football-Premier-League-Standings-2020-2025/README.md

 * Writing **idempotent database operations** (no duplicate rows) using SQL UPSERT
 * Strengthening understanding of **API integration**, **data cleaning**, and **database connectivity** in Python

----

-Would you like me to make this version a bit more **professional and résumé-ready** (e.g., with a short "Business Use Case" and "Future Enhancements" section)?
-That can make it stronger for portfolio presentation.